joelparkerhenderson/demo-swift-excel-xlsx-reader-writer/README.md

 Verify:

-  * Run the demo project.
-It should compile and launch a blank simulator.
+  * Run the project.
+  * It should compile and launch a blank simulator.

-## To add an Excel file
+## To load an Excel file

 Create an Excel file by using your own Excel software, or any Excel-compatible software.

   * For example, create `DemoWorkbook.xlsx` and save it in the repository.
+  * For example, in the cell A1, type the word "Alpha".

+Edit `ViewController.swift`:

+    import UIKit

+    class ViewController: UIViewController {

+      override func viewDidLoad() {
+        super.viewDidLoad()
+        let documentPath: String = NSBundle.mainBundle().pathForResource("DemoWorkbook", ofType: "xlsx")! let spreadsheet: BRAOfficeDocumentPackage = BRAOfficeDocumentPackage.open(documentPath)
+        let worksheet: BRAWorksheet = spreadsheet.workbook.worksheets[0] as!
+BRAWorksheet let string: String = worksheet.cellForCellReference("A1").stringValue()
+        print(string) // The Xcode console should now show the word "Alpha" }

+      override func didReceiveMemoryWarning() {
+        super.didReceiveMemoryWarning()
+      }

+    }

+Verify:

+  * Run the project.
+  * It should compile and launch a blank simulator.
+  * The Xcode console should now show the word "Alpha".